Winter Derby Preview, Tips, Runners & Trends

 3. Grendisar (2:01.05) in 2016

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Winter Derby next time out, then you would have backed a total of 5 winners.
-Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -5.53.
-Ahead of the 2026 Winter Derby, why not head over to the racing predictions for tips on other races today?
+Backing all 18 runners who have been out since their win at SP next time out would have returned an LSP of -4.53.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 When looking over the past 20 renewals, a time of 2:00.51 was set by Alenquer in 2022, trained by William Haggas and ridden by Cieren Fallon, which is the quickest time over that period.
 The slowest winning time was set in 2024 when Military Order won in a time of 2:24.15 for trainer Charlie Appleby, who booked Daniel Tudhope in the saddle.